cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```

 Like defprepared, but allows to specify names of the function arguments
-as well as arguments supplied to the query.
+in a lambda list as well as arguments supplied to the query.

 ``` {.commonlisp}
 (defprepared-with-names user-messages (user &key (limit 10))